Unidata/science-gateway/vms/jupyter/readme.md

 ## Backing Up /notebooks

 It is not reasonable to expect users to backup their own notebooks.
 Unidata has a sizable allocation on the XSEDE Wrangler system.
-The strategy we are employing is NFS mounting Wrangler disk space onto the Jupyter VM and backing up user data to that mounted partition.
+The strategy we are employing is NFS mounting Wrangler disk space onto the JupyterHub VM and backing up user data to that mounted partition.

 See [Wrangler documentation](https://github.com/Unidata/xsede-jetstream/blob/backup/openstack/wrangler.md) for creating an NFS mount from Wrangler to Jetstream with a mount point of `/wrangler`.
 Once the mount is established, we are employing [rsync-time-backup](https://github.com/laurent22/rsync-time-backup) (which should be installed in `/usr/local/bin` install with `sudo` privileges) to do "time machine" style backups to `/wrangler/backup-notebooks`: